ctechfilmuniversity/lecture_ws2425_creative_coding_1/docs/01_sessions/03_space/README.md

 ### Task 03.03 - Your First Scene

 Build a three dimensional, geometric scene.
 With geometric I mean that the scene should focus on abstract geometry - also think *sculptural*.
+Remember: exceptional creativity often emerges out of constraints.
 You could (but don't have to) find inspiration in the following art work.

 ![mondrian_01](img/mondrian_01.png)